-Restart your system to boot from the Windows XP setup disk and press <F6> as soon as you see the message "Press F6 if you need to install a 3rd party SCSI or RAID driver."
-A screen will then appear asking you to specify an additional SCSI adapter.
-Press .
+Restart your system to boot from the Windows XP setup disk and press <F6> as soon as you see the message "Press F6 if you need to install a 3rd party SCSI or RAID driver" (Figure 1).
+A screen will then appear asking you to specify additional device.